 - English fluency.
 This can only affect one’s employment if it is required for the performance of the position.

 - Accent discrimination.
 Teasing, harassing, or making an employment decision based on an employee’s or job applicant’s accent, when it does not affect the ability to perform a job, is discriminatory and therefore illegal.

 Representing Employers In National Origin Discrimination Cases

 Employers are responsible for creating a workplace atmosphere where national origin discrimination is not encouraged or tolerated.
 The most important thing for employers is to take proactive measures to prevent, investigate, address, and defend any possible claims of discrimination.
 Employers facing accusations of discrimination must work closely with lawyers who can develop the strongest possible defenses to these claims.
 Our firm represents a wide range of employers to defend national origin discrimination claims.

 An NJ National Origin Discrimination Lawyer Can Help You

 Before filing a complaint under the NJLAD or federal law, employees who feel they have been the victim of national origin discrimination should contact McOmber McOmber & Luber, P.C. first to discuss your rights and options.

 Every person should be respected and feel safe while at their place of work.
-If you have worked in a hostile work environment or suffered discrimination in the workplace because of your ethnicity or national origin, call our Red Bank, NJ or Marlton, NJ office or contact us online today for a free consultation.
+If you have worked in a hostile work environment or suffered discrimination in the workplace because of your ethnicity or national origin, call our Red Bank, NJ, Marlton, NJ, and Newark, NJ office or contact us online today for a free consultation.
 We will discuss your rights and options, which may include internal complaints or a lawsuit, and help you every step of the way in seeking justice for unlawful workplace discrimination.